- Recommended Expat Blogs: Moscow

 When and why did you decide to start blogging about your experiences?

-Do you have any favorite blog entries of yours?
+Do you have any favourite blog entries of yours?

 Tell us about the ways your new life in Moscow differs from that back home.
 Did you have trouble getting used to the new circumstances?
 Did you experience culture shock?